-This Spring, for the seventeenth consecutive year, we will teach a workshop for graduate students interested in applying phylogenetic methods to diverse topics in biology.
-The one-week course is an intensive exploration of problems to which modern phylogenetic approaches are being applied and the most current statistical tools and approaches that are used to solve those problems.
-We cover a wide range of topics in comparative phylogenetics.
+This Spring, for the eighteenth year, we will teach a workshop for graduate students interested in applying phylogenetic methods to diverse topics in biology.
+The 8-day course is an intensive exploration of problems to which modern phylogenetic approaches are being applied and the most current statistical tools and methods that are used to solve those problems.
+We cover a wide range of topics in comparative statistical phylogenetics.
 The course starts with recent advances in phylogenetic inference, and then focuses on methods for making inferences from phylogenies.

 The course will be held at the Bodega Marine Laboratory on the beautiful Northern California coast, which has on-site housing.
-The course format will involve equal parts of lecture, discussion, and hands-on software training.
-One afternoon during the week will be left free for field trips to local natural areas.
+The course format will involve equal parts of lecture and hands-on software training with an emphasis on performing analyses using RevBayes: http://revbayes.